metamot/opi5_chg_mac/README.md

-# How to change MAC-address for classic Orange Pi 5 (not for 5+) with spi-uboot using nvme-2242-boot
+# How to change MAC-address for classic Orange Pi 5 (not for 5+) with spi-uboot using nvme-ssd-boot

 ### Note1: